kubeshop/testkube/docs/docs/articles/test-workflows-creating.md

 and click the `Add a new test workflow` button.

 ### Creation Options
-Currently, the Test Workflow can be created using an example or by importing YML.
+Currently, the Test Workflow can be created from scratch, with the help of the wizard, by using an example or by importing YML.

 ![create test workflow selection](../img/dashboard-create-workflow-selection.png)